-It is strongly recommended that delegates take out adequate medical, travel and personal insurance prior to the commencement of travel to cover any losses should you be unable to participate in the event for any reason.
+It is strongly recommended that delegates take out adequate personal insurance prior to the commencement of the conference to cover any loss of fees should you be unable to participate in the conference for any reason.

 In the event of industrial action, force majeure or other unforeseen disruption, the conference organisers do not take responsibility for any loss of monies incurred by conference delegates.
 We strongly advise conference delegates to arrange their own personal insurance.
 TheMHS Learning Network will not be liable for any participant failing to take out their own insurance.

 These policies are current as at March 2019.
 These policies are reviewed annually by TheMHS Learning Network.

 Delegate names and contact details will be used by TheMHS Learning Network to notify delegates of future mental health related events.